woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.0.1 - 03/03/2013 =
+* Fix - Added an extra permalink flush after upgrade to save needing to do it manually.

 = 2.0.0 - 04/03/2013 =
 * Feature - Sucuri audited and secured.
 * Feature - Added sales by category report.